KunChen1110/SheetHero/dataset/DatasetV1.md

 [INSTRUCTION FOR ANALYST:
 The Data sheet has a messy multi-row header.
 When you read it via inspector / inspector_multi:

-1. Do NOT assume data[0] is the header row.
+1. Do NOT assume that data[0] is the header row.
-2. First, find the FIRST row whose first cell is a year (e.g. 2009, 2010, …).
+2. First, find the FIRST row whose first cell is a year (e.g., 2009, 2010, …).
-3. Use the row ABOVE that as the header row for regions (Africa, Arab States, etc.), and IGNORE any trailing "in %" or extra notes column.
+3. Use the row ABOVE that as the header row for regions (Africa, Arab States, etc.), and IGNORE any trailing "in %" or extra notes columns.
 4. When building a DataFrame, always enforce that: len(columns) == len(row)
    If the header row is longer, slice it: columns = header[:len(row)].
-5. Only after normalizing header + rows to equal length, create the DataFrame once and reuse it.
+5. Only after normalizing the header and data rows to equal length, create the DataFrame once and reuse it.

 Follow these rules strictly to avoid “N columns passed, passed data had M columns” errors.
 END OF INSTRUCTION]

-Here is the form detailing the internet_penetration rate from 2009 to 2024.
-Could you calculates the average Internet Penetration rate for each region over the years 2020–2024 ?
-Identifies the region with the fastest growth rate and sort the region by growth rate.
-Also, provide a line chart, use different color to represent region, vertical is year (from 2020 to 2024), horizontal represents penetration rate
+Here is a table showing internet penetration rates from 2009 to 2024.
+Please calculate the average internet penetration rate for each region over the years 2020–2024.
+Identify the region with the fastest growth rate and sort the regions by growth rate.
+Also provide a line chart where each region is represented by a different color, the horizontal axis is year (2020 to 2024), and the vertical axis is penetration rate.

 ### Answer